---

 Initial Objective: Variety and mix of housing options to be included in Development identified.
 Specific percentage or number of units designated as affordable housing.

 Verified by: Approved plat showing locations of various housing options, building permits, final inspections, and public offerings to target audiences.
-Recorded covenants binding property owner and successors to maintaining affordable housing commitments, including eligibility requirements and limits on sale price or monthly rental cost, and preserving other housing options as identified in the recorded plat.
-[Verification required for any initial or ongoing tax credits.]
+Recorded covenants binding property owner and successors to maintaining affordable housing commitments, including eligibility requirements and limits on sale price or monthly rental cost, and preserving other housing options as identified in the recorded plat. \[_Verification required for any initial or ongoing tax credits_.\]

 Ongoing Objective: Housing options maintained as required.